Who are the Ury Players?

 Thursdays 7:30pm-9:30pm and Sundays 7:00pm-9:00pm.

-All our rehearsals take place in the Main Hall of the South Church, Cameron Street, Stonehaven.
+All our rehearsals take place in the Main Hall attached to the South Church on Cameron Street in Stonehaven.

 Does it cost anything?